auguysha/DevOps-with-Docker-2021/README.md

 # DevOps-with-Docker
-Exercises solutions for DevOps with Docker 2021 using Docker and docker-compose
+Repository for solutions to the DevOps with Docker 2021 course (Helsinki University) These solutions use Docker and docker-compose.